MoiseRousseau/SALOME-Voronoi/README.md

 ## Use the plugin

-0. Plugins GUI is launch with `Mesh/Plugins/Voronoi/Convert to Voronoi`.
+0. Launch plugin GUI with `Mesh/Plugins/Voronoi/Convert to Voronoi`.

 1. (Mandatory) Select the boundary mesh.
 This mesh will define the boundary of the Voronoi diagram.
 Only the 2D elements will be used.